[Investigation] Did Russia get Nato's cosmic-level secrets?

 But speaking off-the-record, one Belgian official took the colonel's side, saying all the suspicious activity reports were a storm in a teacup.

-And for his part, a senior EU security source voiced confidence in the VSSE.
+And for his part, a senior EU security source voiced respect for the VSSE.

 "They [Belgium] are relatively small and they're dealing with a large threat," the source said, referring to Russian, as well as Chinese, espionage.